-3 Aggregate formation
+3. Aggregate formation

-The modern view on the stability of organic matter in soils requires a thorough understanding of aggregate structure and formation, including the role of soil biota (Lehmann and Kleber, 2015).
-Soil aggregation is the process by which aggregates of different sizes are joined and held together by different organic and inorganic materials.
-Thus, it includes the processes of formation and stabilisation that occur more or less continuously and can act at the same time.
-With clay flocculation being a prerequisite for soil aggregation, the formation of aggregates mainly occurs as a result of physical forces, while their stabilisation results from a number of factors, depending in particular on the quantity and quality of inorganic and organic stabilising agents (Amézketa, 1999).

-By bioturbation, feeding and dispersal of microbial propagules soil animals regulate all of the above forces and agents and are therefore a crucial factor in the formation and stabilisation of soil aggregates.
-Earthworms, many insect larvae and other larger fauna may stabilise aggregate structure by ingesting soil and mixing it intimately with humified organic materials in their guts and then egesting it as casts or pellets (Tisdall and Oades, 1982; Oades, 1993).
+- The modern view on the stability of organic matter in soils requires a thorough understanding of aggregate structure and formation including the role of soil biota (Lehmann and Kleber, 2015). - Soil aggregation is the process by which aggregates of different sizes are joined and held together - by different organic and inorganic materials.
+Thus, it includes the processes of formation and - stabilization that occur more or less continuously, and can act at the same time.
+With clay - 270 Stabilization that occur indeed less continuously, and can act at the same time.
+With each - 279 flocculation being a pre-requisite for soil aggregation, the formation of aggregates mainly occurs - as a result of physical forces, while their stabilization results from a number of factors, depending - in particular on the quantity and quality of inorganic and organic stabilizing agents (Amézketa, - 282 1999) - 283 By bioturbation, feeding and dispersal of microbial propagales soil animals regulate all of the - above forces and agents, and are therefore a crucial factor in the formation and stabilisation of - soil aggregates.
+Earthworms, many insect larvae and other larger fauna may stabilize aggregate - structure by ingesting soil and mixing it intimately with humified organic materials in their guts, - and egesting it as casts or pellets (Tisdall and Oades, 1982; Oades, 1993).

-Earthworms have a direct and fast impact on microaggregate formation and the stabilisation of new C within these microaggregates (Bossuyt et al., 2005) (Table 1).
-There are several mechanisms to explain the increase in micro- and macroaggregate stability by earthworms, but no mechanism has been quantified in relation to population size yet.
+Earthworms have a direct and fast impact on microaggregate formation and the stabilization of new C within these microaggregates (Bossuyt et al., 2005) (Table 1).
+There are several mechanisms to explain the increase of micro- and macroaggregate stability by earthworms, but no mechanism has been quantified in relation to population size yet.
 Effects are related to ecological groups of earthworms, associated with feeding habit, microhabitat in the soil profile, and burrow morphology.
 However, irrespective of this classification, species may enhance or mitigate soil compaction (Blanchart et al., 1997; Guéi et al., 2012).
-The tensile strength of casts (roughly defined as the force required to crush dried aggregates, i.e. an indirect measure of physical SOM protection) appears to be species-dependent: for example, the casts of Dendrobaena octaedra have a lower tensile strength compared to those of L. terrestris (Flegel et al., 1998).
+The tensile strength of casts appears to be species dependent: for example, the casts of Dendrobaena octaedra have a lower tensile strength compared to those of L. terrestris (Flegel et al., 1998).
 Similarly, organic carbon and water-stable aggregation was significantly higher in casts of L. terrestris than in casts of A. caliginosa (Schrader and Zhang, 1997).